nexoracontrol-ops/hotpath-rs/README.md

 The TUI will connect to your running application and display real-time profiling metrics with automatic refresh.

+**HTTP Metrics Server:** When profiling is enabled, an HTTP server automatically starts on `127.0.0.1:6770` to expose metrics for the TUI.
+This server binds to localhost only and requires no authentication.

+- `HOTPATH_METRICS_PORT` - Customize the port (default: 6770)
+- `HOTPATH_METRICS_SERVER_OFF=true` - Disable the server entirely

 ## Allocation Tracking

 In addition to time-based profiling, `hotpath` can track memory allocations.
 This feature uses a custom global allocator from [allocation-counter crate](https://github.com/fornwall/allocation-counter) to intercept all memory allocations and provides detailed statistics about memory usage per function.